airpair/mongodb-advanced-administration-mon-and-backup/post.md

 ### Consider other datastores

 Mongo is very powerful and flexible, what it is good at it is quite good at.
 However it is not ideal for all datasets.
 Keep an open mind when other datasets are better suited for your access patterns, it is dangerous to become so dependent on a single technology that you cannot innovate.
-I'll list some brief patterns of access that could be examples of different datastores to use (but it is by far comprehensive in the access patterns or in the technologies listed).
+I'll list some brief patterns of access that could be examples of different datastores to use (but it is by far from comprehensive in the access patterns or in the technologies listed).

 1. **Link Shortening**.
 If you are constructing some link shortening for your own domain then you might be creating some string that maps to a URL, effectively creating a hash map of these shortened links to the actual URL.
 This can be stored in MongoDB as a document whose _id field is the shortened key and a single field of the URL, creating a key-value pair as a document.
 You can get rapid insertion rates and speedy lookups from Mongo but there are other technologies, such as Redis or Aerospike, that may give you even greater performance and flexibility as key-value stores.
 2. **Customer Accounts**.
 The traditional problem of maintaining a balance or an account for a customer is fraught with potential race conditions.
 You want to put a credit or deduction on their account balance and make sure the event is recorded as well.
 You cannot change the account balance without making sure the event is recorded or the other way around.
 Instead of implementing a system of locks using your application a database that supports transactions will save you (If you are trying to implement ACID in your application, stop!
 Someone else has already spent a long time working on this, just stand on the shoulders of giants!).
 Traditional relational databases such as Postgres, or MySQL would serve you better.